Computer

 processing documents; e-mail; instant messages and transcript logs;

-Web server logs; images, videos and other binary files; accounting,
+web server logs; images, videos and other binary files; accounting,

 financial and Enterprise Resource Planning (ERP) databases;

-customer, prospect and Customer Relationship Management (CRM) data;
+spreadsheets; customer, prospect and Customer Relationship Management (CRM) data;

 price lists; product inventory; employee expense reimbursements;

-suspicious payments and accounting entries; etc.
+suspicious payments and accounting software entries; etc.

-Anton Piller Order computer forensics
+Ontario Anton Piller Order computer forensics

 Proper planning and